Simple-Robotics/code-analysis-tools/README.md

 When doing heavy template meta-programming in C++ it can be useful to analyze what part of the code is taking a long time to compile.

-[clang](https://clang.llvm.org) allow to profile the compilation time.
-To activate this function, add `-ftime-trace` option while building.
+[clang](https://clang.llvm.org) allows to profile the compilation time.
+To activate this function, add the `-ftime-trace` option while building.

-On CMake project, you can do this with the following command line:
+In a CMake project, you can do this with the following command line:

 ```bash
 cmake .. -DCMAKE_CXX_FLAGS="-ftime-trace"